jotavare/jotavare.github.io/docs/x86_assembly_nasm/operations/shift_operations.md

     .global _start

 _start:
-        move eax, 2 ; 0010 = 2
+        mov eax, 2 ; 0010 = 2
         shl eax, 1  ; shift the bits to the left one spot -> 0100 = 4
-                    ; this equivelent to multiplying by 2 but it's faster
+                    ; this equivalent to multiplying by 2 but it's faster
 ```

 ----